FundsToVotes/FundsToVotes-web/README.md

 ## Wishlist

-Over the course of this project, we, the original team, recieved a lot of amazing ideas from the various people we spoke to for user testing.
-Unfortunately, we weren't able to impliment all of them.
-This is where you, a possible future contributer, can come in!
+Over the course of this project, we, the original team, received a lot of amazing ideas from the various people we spoke to for user testing.
+Unfortunately, we weren't able to implement all of them.
+This is where you, a possible future contributor, can come in!
 The following 'Wishlist' contains everything we thought about developing, but ultimately, didn't have the time for.
 Feel free to use any or none of these ideas as a place to start when deciding how to build on what we've created.

 ### General Website Wishlist